elastic/kibana/x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/geo_threshold/readme.md

     "PreviousBoundaryId": "{{fromBoundaryId}}",
     "PreviousBoundaryName": "{{fromBoundaryName}}"
 }
+- At the bottom right, click `Save`.
+Your alert should now be created!
 ```

-### 9. Create another index pattern to track on maps for indexed alert data
+### 10. Create another index pattern to track the alerts you're creating
-- Go to Stack Management > Index Patterns
+- Go to Index patterns tab and click `Create index pattern`
 - Create new index pattern: `manhattan_mta_alerts`
+- For `Time field` select `crossingTimeOfDetection`
+- Click `Create index pattern`

-### 10. Create Map
+### 11. Create Map
 - You should already have the boundaries layer from the GeoJson upload earlier
 - Do top hits (quantity: 1) on the generate tracks script output docs (index: `tracks`).
 Set sorting on timestamp descending
 - Create another doc layer for the alerting index (not top hits) (manhattan_index_alerts: current location)